-Our office loves these customizable plastic Keep Cups ($9-$22).
-The reusable-tumbler company lets you choose the size and the colors of the cup, lid, band, and plug.
-However, we're dying to upgrade to the limited-edition cork-and-glass Keep Cup ($28).
+Our office loves these customizable Keep Cups ($28).
+The reusable-tumbler company lets you choose the size and the colors of the lid, band, and plug.
 Hurray for offsetting landfills in a bright way!

 There are a lot of crummy French presses out there, so ask for (or give someone) an AeroPress Espresso Maker ($30, originally $35).
 The functional press is designed to keep the grounds out while shortening the brew time, takes up no counter space, and cleans up in a breeze.

 Coffee Beverages Poster

 This coffee beverages poster ($25) features all the recipes for espresso and coffee beverages from classic drinks like latte macchiatos to modern ones like shot in a dark.
 It doubles as wall art and a handy guide.

-Cappuccino and latte drinkers will love having an Ozeri Deluxe Milk Frother ($25) on hand to whirl up their milk.
+Cappuccino and latte drinkers will love having an Ozeri Deluxe Milk Frother ($15, originally $25) on hand to whirl up their milk.
 But wait, there's more!
 The frother is no unitasker.
 This particular model comes with a few other attachments to whip up eggs, salad dressings, and cocktails.

 Craft Coffee Subscription